Lee Hughes: Oldham Athletic

 Upon his release from prison on 20 August 2007, Hughes signed a two-year contract with League One club Oldham Athletic; the club asked supporters "not to pass moral judgement".
-His reported salary of £1,800-a-week at Boundary Park was less than a 10th of what he earned at the peak of his career with West Bromwich Albion.
+His reported salary of £1,800-a-week at Boundary Park was less than a tenth of what he earned at the peak of his career with West Bromwich Albion.
 Hughes made his debut for Oldham in a 4–1 defeat by Hartlepool United at Victoria Park on 1 September 2007.
 He failed to find the net in his first seven games, and underwent an operation to correct a hernia problem.
-He recovered quickly from the procedure, and registered his first two goals for the Latics in a 3–0 win over AFC Bournemouth at Dean Court on 25 November, before being named in the "League One Team of the Week".
+He recovered quickly from the procedure and registered his first two goals for the Latics in a 3–0 win over AFC Bournemouth at Dean Court on 25 November, before being named in the "League One Team of the Week".
 He scored his first hat-trick for the club against Millwall in a 3–2 victory at The Den on 15 December, and again made the "League One Team of the Week".
 He picked up a groin injury in March 2008, and was sidelined for the rest of the season.
-Hughes had scored eight goals by the end of the 2007–08 season, making him the club's second highest goalscorer behind Craig Davies.
+Hughes had scored eight goals by the end of the 2007–08 season, making him the club's second-highest goalscorer behind Craig Davies.

 He opened his account for the 2008–09 season with a hat-trick in a 4–0 win over Cheltenham Town on 23 August.
 Stating his future ambitions as playing Championship football with Oldham, he was offered a new deal at the club on 30 December 2008.
 He was linked with a move to Doncaster Rovers in January 2009, but stayed put after talks with manager John Sheridan, who insisted Hughes was "very happy" at Oldham.
 In March 2009, it was widely reported that Hughes had been involved in a drunken brawl with Sheridan where Hughes was reported to have had him "in a headlock".
-Sheridan later downplayed the incident as "jovial", saying "people have made things up".
+Sheridan later downplayed the incident as "jovial", saying, "people have made things up".
 Sheridan was sacked, but insisted that the two incidents were not related, as "it was results that cost me the job".

 On 26 March 2009, Hughes joined Championship club Blackpool on loan until the end of the season.
 He made his debut in a 1–0 defeat to Plymouth Argyle at Bloomfield Road on 4 April.
 His first goal for the club came on 18 April against Charlton Athletic at the Valley, when after coming on as an 89th-minute substitute, and with Blackpool 2–1 down, he scored four minutes later to make the score 2–2.
 Hughes ended the campaign as Oldham's highest scorer with 18 goals in 40 appearances.
-However, he was one of a number of players released by the club's new manager Dave Penney in May 2009, and returned to Kidderminster Harriers for training in order to keep up his fitness levels whilst searching for a new club.
+However, he was one of several players released by the club's new manager Dave Penney in May 2009, and returned to Kidderminster Harriers for training to keep up his fitness levels whilst searching for a new club.